 Geraldine▼ has 35 variants: Deena▼, Dina▼, Dyna, Gearoidin, Geralda, Geraldeen, Geraldene, Geraldina, Geralyn▼, Geralynn, Geralynne, Gerdene, Gerdine, Geri▼, Gerianna, Gerianne, Gerie, Gerilynn, Gerri, Gerrie, Gerrilyn, Gerroldine, Gerry▼, Giralda, Jeraldeen, Jeraldene, Jeraldine▼, Jeralee, Jere, Jeri▼, Jerilene, Jerrie▼, Jerrileen, Jerroldeen and Jerry▼.Kreatif forms: Giraldine, Gyraldine. [more]

 Geraldine is a very prominent first name for women (#161 out of 4276, Top 4%) but an uncommon surname for both adults and children.
 (2000 U.S. Census)

-Shown below is the birth name popularity of Geraldine for girls.
+Shown below is the birth name statistics of Geraldine for girls.
 Geraldine reached its peak position of #39 in the U.S. in the 1930s, but is not listed currently.
-(Top 1000 Baby Names Records, 2014)
+(Top Baby Names, 2014)

 Prominent varying forms of Geraldine are Jeraldine, Jeri, Jerrie, Jerry, Gerry, Gerri, Dina, Geralyn, Geri and Deena.
-These girl names reached the apex of their popularity during the years 1950-1959 (usage of 0.3386%) and are now much less popular, with versions like Geraldine, Geralyn, Geri, Deena and Dina becoming somewhat dated.
-Below is a graphed analysis of the popularity of Geraldine and related names.
-(Top 1000 Baby Names Records, 2014)
+These forms of Geraldine reached the apex of their popularity during the years 1950-1959 (adoption of 0.339%) and are now less popular, with versions like Geraldine, Geralyn, Geri, Deena and Dina becoming somewhat dated.